Aviation: COVID-19 and new travel restrictions cause chaos

 Aviation leaders warned new rules would cataclysmic for industry

-Aviation bosses have described the new quarantine rules as a “death knell for UK tourism and travel” and said that questioning travellers will not only cause mass delays at airports but could result in an increase in compensation claims.
+Aviation bosses have described the travel quarantine rules as a “death knell for UK tourism and travel” and said that questioning travellers will not only cause mass delays at airports but could result in an increase in compensation claims.

 It comes as Priti Patel said that anyone wishing to travel outside of the UK would have to provide a “written declaration” detailing their reason for travel, which will be inspected by border control.